 In the field of cryptozoology, the search for and study of animals whose existence or survival is disputed or unsubstantiated, there are some standout creatures: the Loch Ness Monster, the Yeti, and the Chupacabra to name an infamous few.
-Well, by fabulously named writer and director Ryland Brickson Cole Tews’ account, the Lake Michigan Monster should be added to that pantheon of fictional/ heretofore seen critters.
-Much in the same vein as the wonderfully ridiculous The Lost Skeleton of Cadavra, Tews’ black and white D.I.Y. love letter to grade B 1950s monster movies pits a motley crew of misfits against said creature to entertaining results.
+Well, by fabulously named writer and director Ryland Brickson Cole Tews’s account, the Lake Michigan Monster should be added to that pantheon of fictional/ heretofore unseen critters.
+Much in the same vein as the wonderfully ridiculous The Lost Skeleton of Cadavra, this black and white D.I.Y. love letter to B-grade 1950s monster movies pits a motley crew of misfits against said creature to entertaining results.

-Milwaukee is not usually high on the list of accursed/haunted locales but it here that Tews sets his caper — specifically in the North Point Lighthouse on the shores of Lake Michigan.
-Captain Seafield (Tews), a bearded man-bunned fellow in a Love Boat captain’s hat, is seeking vengeance much like Jaws’ Captain Quint before him.
+Milwaukee is not usually high on the list of accursed or haunted locales, but it is here that Tews sets his caper — specifically in the North Point Lighthouse on Lake Michigan’s shores.
+Captain Seafield (Tews), a bearded man-bunned fellow in a Love Boat captain’s hat, is seeking vengeance much like Captain Quint before him.
 The Lake Michigan Monster unceremoniously killed his father, so Seafield gathers together a not so dream team at the lighthouse composed of a weapons expert, sonar technician, and a nautical expert of some nature to find and destroy this ungodly horror.
 Their series of poorly sketched out plans — superbly code-named “Operation Annihilation,” “Operation Master Baiters,” “Operation Naughty Lady,” and the like — fail to capture the monster but not for lack of trying.
-However, in the course of one of the schemes, an unfortunate team member is impregnated by the monster, and another meets an inglorious end.
-The captain and his remaining crew, if I’m following the story correctly, must — in an inspired, psychedelic, dreamlike sequence — journey to the catacombs beneath the waves where both monster and the dead await their revenge.
-To reveal any more would be to spoil the fun.

 “…an unfortunate team member is impregnated by the monster, and another meets an inglorious end…”